How to set up your SCIM in Lattice

 - If you don't already have the Lattice app in your list of OneLogin apps, add it now.

-- Select the Lattice app, and click on the Configuration tab.
-You should see the following form:
+- Open the Lattice app, and click on the Configuration tab.

 - Enter your Lattice subdomain in the Lattice HQ Subdomain input field above.
-(Note: the subdomain is the bolded portion of your Lattice URL: https://yourcompany.latticehq.com)
+For example, if your organization's Lattice URL is https://bigco.latticehq.com, bigco would be your subdomain.

 - Enter the API Key you created above into the SCIM Bearer Token input field.